olyism/ss-bootstrap-it/README.md

 These scripts are loaded by [IE conditional comments](http://www.quirksmode.org/css/condcom.html) in `Head.js`, and not part of gulp's js task.

+## Deployment

+Run `gulp build` to build the minified css and scripts.

+Please note I've intentionally not gitignored the build files (namely `main.css`, `main.js` and `main.min.js`) because not all environments are configured to build the files during deployment.

+As a workaround, when collaborating with your team, don't commit the build files (which are meaningless for peer review) and only commit and push them for deployment purposes.

+If you can automate this process during your deployment process, then great, feel free to add the build files to `.gitignore`.

 ## Legacy IE support